running-sam/Custom_Domain_UniFi_VPN/README.md

 Once Cloudflare is managing your domains go to your domain, then DNS.

-4)	Add a A record for what ever you want your VPN address to be “vpn.mjdix.ch" put the IP address as “172.1.1.1” (place holder).
+4)	Add a A record for what ever you want your VPN address to be “vpn.my_domain.com" put the IP address as “172.1.1.1” (place holder).

 5)	Go to https://www.dnsomatic.com register for an account, then add a service, “Cloudflare”

 Email is the email you used to setup cloudflare,
 API Token is the cloudflare “Global API Key” on the overview page for your domain on the right hand side towards the bottom, click get your API token.
-Hostname is the new “A” record i.e. “something.MY_Domain.com" Domain is your domain “My_Domain"
+Hostname is the new “A” record i.e. “vpn.MY_Domain.com" Domain is your domain “My_Domain.com"
 Then “update account info”

 6)	Then on UDM Pro, “settings” - “Internet” - “Primary Internet” (or which ever you want” - “Dynamic DNS” - “Create New Dynamic DNS”